-As many of our readers prepare to start the new academic year, the Qarawiyyin Project presents a special reading list dedicated to combatting some of the issues often faced at university.
-Ranging from personal development and activism, to imbibing an Islamic alternative to a liberal worldview, these books are aimed at equipping young Muslims with the confidence to enter into the discourses often found on campus.
+As many of our readers prepare to start the new academic year, The Qarawiyyin Project presents a special reading list dedicated to combatting some of the issues often faced at university.
+Ranging from personal development and activism, to imbibing an Islamic alternative to a liberal worldview, these books are aimed at equipping young Muslims with the confidence to navigate campus life.

 Purification of the Heart